ethereum/ethereum-org-website/src/content/web3/index.md

 #### Core ideas of web3 {#core-ideas}

+Although it's challenging to provide a rigid definition of is and is not web3, a few core principles guide its creation.

 - **Web3 is decentralized:** instead of large swathes of the internet controlled and owned by centralized entities, ownership gets distributed amongst its builders and users.
 - **Web3 is permissionless:** everyone has equal access to participate in web3, and no one gets excluded.
 - **Web3 has native payments:** it uses cryptocurrency for spending and sending money online instead of relying on the infrastructure banks and payment processors.